MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-materialized-view-merge-policy-command.md

 ---
 # .alter materialized view merge policy

-Change a merge view's [merge policy](mergepolicy.md).
+Change a materialized view's [merge policy](mergepolicy.md).
 The merge policy defines if and how [Extents (Data Shards)](../management/extents-overview.md) in the cluster should get merged.

 ## Syntax